gustavostuff/susse/README.md

 * Click while pressing B will perform a normal fill
 * Click while pressing Ctrl + B will perform an 8-directional fill
 * Click while pressing Shift draws a line
+* Mouse wheel to zoom in or out

 Süsse is still a work in progress, thanks!